18th April 18.7 miles

 Hauser creek (15.2) to Bushcamp (33.9)

 It wasn’t even dark last night and I was asleep, although the jet lag did wake me for several hours in the middle of the night, again.
-From my camp at Hauser Creek I had just under 5miles to get to water at Lake Morena campground.
+From my camp at Hauser Creek I had just under 5 miles to get to water at Lake Morena campground.
 Standing in my way was a long climb.
 I’m kinda glad I didn’t tackle that last night.
+I’m already finding the Pacific Crest Trail a little bit tough.

 I almost forgot that I had a twinge in my knee till it returned after only 5 minutes.
 I stopped and took some ibuprofen and continued.
 Luckily the twinge didn’t return for the rest of the day.